 Premiere (March 2003) The 100 Greatest Movie Moments—In the next month, the magazine picked the top movie moments of all time.

-Premiere (December 2003/January 2004) The 75 Most Influential Movies on DVD—In a mainstream list, the magazine selects films that most heavily influenced other films that readers may have in their DVD collection that make up a mainstream leaning list.
+Premiere (December 2003/January 2004) The 75 Most Influential Movies on DVD—The magazine selects films that most heavily influenced other films that readers may have in their DVD collection that make up a mainstream leaning list.

-Premiere (April 2004) The 100 Greatest Movie Characters—The film magazine picks memorable characters that largely come from a mainstream list of great films.
+Premiere (April 2004) The 100 Greatest Movie Characters—The film magazine picks memorable characters.

-Premiere (April 2006) The 100 Greatest Performances of All Time—The film magazine picks the best acting performances from a mainstream leaning list of films.
+Premiere (April 2006) The 100 Greatest Performances of All Time—The film magazine picks the best acting performances.

 Premiere (July/August 2006) The 50 Greatest Comedies—The film magazine picked the best comedies.